dsikar/AVRStudio7/README.md

 ## Caveats

 Importing simple sketches such as Blink.ino is not a problem.
 Importing more complex sketches such as StardardFirmata.ino throws errors.
-To get around this, leave only the library imports i.e.
+To get around this, save main code to clipboard, leaving only the library includes in the Arduino sketch to be imported i.e.
 ```
 #include <Servo.h>
 #include <Wire.h>
 #include <Firmata.h>
 ```
-plus bare minimum i.e.
+then adding bare minimum i.e.
 ```
 void setup()
 {